IAbramov624/JS-in-work/README.md

 # JS-in-work
-This is a small webpage with slider, timer and modal window usage.
+This is a small webpage with slider, timer and modal window usage